raphael-fritz/spotify_playlist_tracker/README.md

     The Username can be anything you want but it must not include spaces or dots!

 ## Usage
-Run the programm with `py main.py` or similar.
+Run the programm with `python3 main.py` or similar.